Yashvi2874/SafeRide_AI/README.md

 | Eyes closing | -20 | Eyes closed ≥0.25s |

 Final score = max(0, min(100, weighted sum))

-### Ride Performance Scoring
-At the end of each ride, the system calculates an average of all attention scores to determine the final driver performance rating.
-This provides a comprehensive assessment of the driver's attentiveness throughout the entire journey.

 ## 📊 Driver Performance Rating System